Broken-Admin/IntelHexParser/readme.md

-## A parser made primarily for reading intel hex file dumps produced by the Digirule2U.
+## A parser made primarily for reading Intel hex file dumps produced by the Digirule2U.